Inflation. War. Pandemic.

 Return on Invested Capital

-Return on Invested Capital, or ROIC pits profit against invested capital for a deeper look at the profitability of a venture.
-More specifically, this metric divides the net operating profit (NOPAT) by invested capital.
+Return on Invested Capital, or ROIC pits profit against invested working capital for a deeper look at the profitability of a venture.
+More specifically, this metric divides the net operating profit after tax (NOPAT) by invested capital.
+In simple terms, you can calculate return on invested capital with this formula:

 ROIC is essentially a measure of a company’s value creation.
 It assesses financial efficiency by comparing the cost of capital with the output or return on capital.
 By maintaining a high ROIC, companies can understand if the activities they invest in are worth the investment.

-However, this metric is better suited for industries with high capital expenditures.
+However, this ROI calculation is better suited for industries with high capital expenditures.

 The CAC Ratio measures Sales and Marketing efficiency by dividing net new ARR by customer acquisition cost (CAC).
 But what exactly does this metric indicate?